-\Day 7am - 6pm; Evening: 6-9:30 pm; Night: 9:30pm-Midnight;
+\ Day 7am - 6pm; Evening: 6-9:30 pm; Night: 9:30pm-Midnight; "--" means no service is provided during that time period.

 SAMPLE On-Time Performance Standards

 - Sample 1: - Ninety-five (95) percent of the City of USA's transit vehicles will complete their established runs no more than 5 minutes early or late in comparison to the established schedule/published timetables. - Sample 2: - A vehicle is considered on time if it departs a scheduled timepoint no more than 1 minute early and no more than 5 minutes late.
 The City of USA's on-time performance objective is 90% or greater.
 The City of USA continuously monitors on-time performance and system results are published and posted as part of monthly performance reports covering all aspects of operations.